 c) € 500 (gross amount) for the third classified.

 The oral presentations, made in Italian or English with the support of slides, is evaluated by a jury made up of scientific disclosure experts.
 The commission evaluats the following criteria:

 All the information are available in the call for admission.

-On 30 May 2014 the Board of Governors has established a PhD support plan which aims to value and recognize the University’s research excellence in order to increase the visibility of the Politecnico di Torino on a national as well as international scale.
-It also aims to increase the attractiveness of the PhD as a study course, to increase the incoming students’ quality and to stimulate their valuable activity.
-As part of this plan, is foreseen to grant PhD students with quality awards, in order to recognize and encourage excellence in research.
+In 2014 the Board of Governors has established a PhD support plan which aims to value and recognize the University’s research excellence in order to increase the visibility of the Politecnico di Torino on a national as well as international scale.
+It also aims to increase the attractiveness of the PhD as a study course, to increase the incoming candidates quality and to stimulate their valuable activity.
+As part of this plan, is foreseen to grant PhD candidates with quality awards, in order to recognize and encourage excellence in research.
 The global amount to be granted is € 100,000.00 per year.
-The Doctoral School Board has been in charge of defining both the modalities of implementation and the conditions of the awarding process.